ebruchez/ebruchez.github.io/_posts/2021-02-04-ibm-memory-typewriter.md

   - [Photo album](https://photos.app.goo.gl/hpdgZWUHUK7Tndgn9)

 ---

+[^sequence]: This machine has become number 140 in the collection, by the way!

 [^schematics]: It would be interesting to have the schematics for that.
 Unfortunately, those are not present in the IBM service manuals.